howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

   name: String!
 }
 ```
 </Instruction>

 > **Note:** You might have noticed the definition of `links` field in the GraphQL schema is very similar to the definition of the `links` field in the `schema.prisma` file.
-The prisma schema language bears a lot of resemblences to the GraphQL SDL, making it easy to reason about the properties of both schema files.
+The Prisma schema language bears a lot of resemblences to the GraphQL SDL, making it easy to reason about the properties of both schema files.

 ### Updating the `Link` type